Pinnacle Group is committed to opposing modern slavery in all its forms and preventing it by whatever means we can.

 Staff training about slavery and human trafficking

-Our policies are communicated to staff from the point of induction and regular updates are provided as required either through training programmes or Corporate Communications as the group see fit.
-All staff are signposted to our Core HR policies and “The Pinnacle Way” handbook at induction.
+Our policies are communicated to staff from the point of induction and regular updates are provided as required either through training programmes or Corporate Communications as the group sees fit.
+All staff are signposted to our Core HR policies and Code of Conduct at induction.

 Our policies and procedures are reviewed on an annual basis, or more frequently where legislation or regulation updates dictate, to ensure that they remain fit for purpose.
 Of particular relevance are our policies on safeguarding and vulnerability issues, mindful of our diverse customer base and workforce.